 When is the Spurs stadium due to open?
 Building reveals what we know about the Tottenham stadium delay

-Months after Spurs’ stadium was due to open there is still no clear picture of when the new facility is likely to be finished.
+Six months after Spurs’ stadium was due to open there is finally a clear picture of when the new facility will be finished.

-With the club pushing contractor Mace to complete the job, there are plenty of questions around how and why Tottenham’s new stadium is not finished yet.
+With the club pushing contractor Mace to complete the job, there have been plenty of questions around how and why Tottenham’s new stadium is not finished yet.

 Take a look at what we know so far.

 The stadium was originally due to open for Spurs’ first home game of the year against Liverpool on 15 September.
 But on 13 August, the club announced that the facility would not be ready for the match.

 On 22 August Mace blamed the delay on faulty wiring, with chief executive Mark Reynolds telling Building the firm had discovered problems with the wiring for fire detection systems during commissioning and testing work.
 In an update to fans on 9 October, Spurs chairman Daniel Levy said the delay was due to “several contractors”.